openstack/nova/doc/source/admin/troubleshooting/orphaned-allocations.rst

   | 52d0182d-d466-4210-8f0d-29466bb54feb |          4 | {u'VCPU': 1, u'MEMORY_MB': 512, u'DISK_GB': 1} | 2f3bffc5db2b47deb40808a4ed2d7c7a | 2206168427c54d92ae2b2572bb0da9af |
   +--------------------------------------+------------+------------------------------------------------+----------------------------------+----------------------------------+

-Now the *devstack1* resource provider can be deleted:
+Once the *devstack1* resource provider allocations have been removed using either of the approaches above, the *devstack1* resource provider can be
+deleted:

 .. code-block:: console